-- The component may be stored for a maximum of 5 days at a core temperature of 4 ±2°C. - The component should be used within 24 hours of irradiation and within the overall maximum 5-day shelf life. - Variation from the core temperature of 4 ±2°C must be kept to a minimum during storage and restricted to any short period necessary for examining, labelling or issuing the component. - Exceptionally, i.e. due to equipment failure at a Blood Centre, red cell components which have been prepared in a closed system and exposed to a core temperature not exceeding 10°C and not less than 1°C may be released for transfusion provided that: - the component has been exposed to such a temperature change on one occasion only - the duration of the temperature excursion has not exceeded 5 hours - o a documented system is available in each Blood Centre to cover such eventualities - o adequate records of the incident are compiled and retained. - If Whole Blood for Exchange Transfusion, Leucocyte Depleted is unused within its specified shelf life, the Blood Centre may return the component to stock provided that: - the component was stored within specification - the component is appropriately relabelled as Whole Blood Leucocyte Depleted and, if necessary, 'irradiated' - the storage restrictions of irradiated red cells are observed, i.e. use within 14 days of irradiation.
+- The component may be stored for a maximum of 5 days at a core temperature of 4 ±2°C. - Transfusion of this component should commence within 24 hours of irradiation and within the overall maximum 5day shelf life. - Variation from the core temperature of 4 ±2°C of the finished component must be kept to a minimum during storage at all stages of the blood supply chain and restricted to any short period necessary for examining, labelling or issuing the component. - Exceptionally, i.e. due to equipment failure at a Blood Centre or hospital, for temperature excursions where the core temperature has not exceeded 10°C or fallen below 1°C, components may be released for transfusion provided that: - the component has been exposed to such a temperature change on one occasion only - the duration of the temperature excursion has not exceeded 5 hours - a documented system is available in each Blood Centre or hospital to cover such eventualities - o adequate records of the incident are compiled and retained. - If Red Cells for Exchange Transfusion, Leucocyte Depleted are unused within their specified shelf life, the Blood Centre may return them to stock provided that: - the component was stored within specification - the component is appropriately relabelled as Red Cells, Leucocyte Depleted and, if necessary, 'irradiated' - the storage restrictions of irradiated red cells are observed, i.e. use within 14 days of irradiation.

-7.7.2.4: Testing
+7.7.3.4: Testing

 In addition to the mandatory and other tests required for blood donations described in Chapter 9, and leucocyte counting (see sections 6.3 and 7.1.1), the component shall be free from clinically significant irregular blood group antibodies and high-titre anti-A and/or anti-B, and antibodies to CMV.
-Furthermore, a minimum of 75% of those components tested for the other parameters shown in Table 7.7.2 shall meet the specified values.
+Furthermore, a minimum of 75% of those components tested for the other parameters shown in Table 7.7.3 shall meet the specified values.

-Table 7.7.2 Whole Blood for Exchange Transfusion, Leucocyte Depleted - additional tests
+Table 7.7.3 Red Cells for Exchange Transfusion, Leucocyte Depleted - additional tests

-Parameter Frequency of test Specification Volume 1% or as determined by statistical process control (if <=10 components produced per month then test every available component) Within locally defined nominal volume range Haematocrit 0.4 - 0.5 Haemoglobin content >=40 g/unit Leucocyte count 1 As per sections 6.3 and 7.1.1 <1 x 10 6 /unit 1 Methods validated for counting low numbers of leucocytes must be used
+Parameter Frequency of test Specification Volume 1 1% or as determined by statistical process control (if <=10 components produced per month then test every available component) Within locally defined nominal volume range Haematocrit 2 0.50 - 0.60 Haemoglobin content 3 >=40 g/unit Leucocyte count 4 As per sections 6.3 and 7.1.1 <1 x 10 6 /unit 1 Units measured and found to be <220 mL or >420 mL should only be issued for transfusion under concessionary release 2 Units measured and found to be <0.50 or >0.60 should only be issued for transfusion under concessionary release 3 Units measured and found to have <40 g/unit should only be issued for transfusion under concessionary release 4 Methods validated for counting low numbers of leucocytes must be used

-7.7.2.5: Transportation
+7.7.3.5: Transportation